sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

 * `metadataOptions` - Contains parameters for specifying the cloud-init metadata.
 Optional, defaults type is `none`.
   - `type` - The type of the metadata to expose to the VMs.
 Valid values: `none` or `cdrom`.
-  - `secretRef` - Used if the type is `cdrom`.
-It references a secret that contains cloud-init metadata.
+  - `templatesRef` - Used if the type is `cdrom`.
+It references a secret that contains cloud-init metadata templates.
+    - `name` - the secret name
+    - `namespace` - the namespace of the secret
+  - `valuesRef` - Used to reference a secret that contains user-defined values (Optional) All keys from this reference can be accessed in templates as `.Values.<key>` This is especially useful when working with FluxCD or other GitOps tools
     - `name` - the secret name
     - `namespace` - the namespace of the secret